Malaysia government to tell assembly about funds, critics see dodge

-KUALA LUMPUR (Reuters) - Malaysia’s government said on Thursday it would answer questions about millions of dollars found in the prime minister’s bank accounts, but only on the last day of parliament next month, which critics decried as a tactic to dodge a grilling.
+KUALA LUMPUR, Nov 5 (Reuters) - Malaysia’s government said on Thursday it would answer questions about millions of dollars found in the prime minister’s bank accounts, but only on the last day of parliament next month, which critics decried as a tactic to dodge a grilling.

 Prime Minister Najib Razak is facing pressure over a graft scandal surrounding state fund 1Malaysia Development Berhad (1MDB) that erupted in July when the Wall Street Journal reported that investigators had found that nearly $700 million had been transferred into Najib’s bank account.